what is ACCA

 Entry Requirements for ACCA

-ACCA entry requirements are the eligibility factors such as educational requirements, exemptions, and work experience.
+ACCA entry requirements are the eligibility criteria such as educational requirements, exemptions, and work experience.
 Check out all these factors in detail to get a perfect idea of the entry requirements for the ACCA course.

 Educational Requirements

-Exemptions
+ACCA Exemptions

 ACCA provides exemptions to candidates with prior relevant qualifications or even work experience.
 This will significantly reduce the time spent on writing the minimum number of ACCA qualification examinations.
+Students hesitant to begin their career in accounting and finance, don’t overlook checking your eligibility.
+Use our ACCA exemption calculator on the ACCA website to easily find out what you qualify for.

 Work Experience Requirement

-Also, to be qualified as a member of ACCA you must need to complete the PER or Practical Experience Requirement; this requires three years of relevant work experience.
+Also, to be qualified as a member of ACCA you must need to complete the PER or Practical Experience Requirement.
+This requires three years of relevant work experience.
 In this way, it ensures that the members of the ACCA have passed the exams and also have acquired practical accounting experience.

 Benefits of ACCA Qualification